dappcoder/hello-swirld/README.md

 ```
 mvn clean install
 ```
-this will package the app jar and copy it to the `apps` dir inside the hashgraph sdk
+this will package the app jar and copy it to the `apps` dir inside the Hashgraph SDK

 ### Run from IntelliJ IDEA
 1. Run -> Edit Configurations...
-2. Add new Application cofiguration
+2. Add new Application configuration
 3. Main Class: Main
-4. Working Directory: the sdk path (the same one you configured in the pom.xml)
+4. Working Directory: the SDK path (the same one you configured in the pom.xml)

 You should see four console windows and one main browser window.

 ### Run from command line
-To run it in the usual way, go to hashgraph sdk dir
+To run it in the usual way, go to Hashgraph SDK dir
 ```
 java -jar swirlds.jar
 ```